adamsilver/fdpb/03-Book-A-Flight.md

 ## 4. Choosing a flight

 Up to now, we've merely been collecting user's information.
 All with the goal of letting users choose a preferential flight.
-Now we have what we need we can display a list of flights from which the user may choose.
+Now we have what we need we can display a list of flights from which the user can choose.
 Here's how it might look:

 ![Image](./images/image.png)